devainandor/CYOA/README.md

-A HTML "Choose your own adventure" game
+A very simple tool for creating an HTML "Choose your own adventure" game